-It’s part of our campaign to reduce the number of small electrical items being thrown in the bin or hidden away at home.
+We are running a campaign that aims to reduce the number of small electrical items being thrown in the bin or hidden away at home.

-In addition, 20 libraries across the county will temporarily be collecting small electrical items until July 8.
+In a drive to increase the number of broken and unwanted electricals being taken to HWRCs, 20 libraries across the county will temporarily be collecting small electrical items from June 8 to July 8.
 Participating libraries will also be giving away tubs to store used batteries, which will be available while stocks last.

-The North Yorkshire Rotters will collect small electrical items and give away battery tubs at market roadshows on the following dates and locations:
+The North Yorkshire Rotters will be collecting small electrical items and giving away battery tubs at market roadshows on the following dates and locations:

-Across the UK, households are hiding 527 million unwanted electricals.
-If all those items were recycled, it would cut as much CO2 as taking 1.3 million cars off the road.
+“It’s astonishing to think that across the UK, households are hiding 527 million unwanted electricals and that if all these old electrical items were recycled, it would cut as much CO2 as taking 1.3 million cars off the road!